 Generally speaking there are six leadership styles: authoritative, democratic, affiliative, pace setting, commanding and coaching.
 Each one of these has its time and place.

 But for you and me as project leaders, project management coaching should be at the top of our list.
 After all, it is the people working on our projects who get things done, so we want to unlock their potential.
-And coaching may just be the answer.

 This episode is sponsored by The Agile PrepCast for the PMI-ACP® Exam: